-CEB construction, unlike standard masonry, does not require portland cement based mortars or thick mortar joints (1/4-1/2"), although we have seen CEB walls built this way.
-Earth block builders have dry stacked walls, stuck them together with a thin slurry made from the same material as the blocks, and mixed thicker mortars of clay and sand.
+Earth block builders have dry stacked walls, stuck them together with a thin slurry made from the same material as the blocks, and laid them in mortars.
 We have found that the slurry method works well for unstabilized blocks because it penetrates the surface of the blocks and sticks them together.
-However, our stabilized blocks are water resistant and stick better with a thicker mix closer in consistency to standard mortar.
-This mix is made with 2 parts lime to approximately 5 parts 1/8" screened mason's sand.
-Because earth blocks do not require thick mortar joints, walls can be built quickly by workers unskilled in masonry.
+However, our stabilized blocks are water resistant and stick better with a standard mortar.
+This mix is made with 2 parts lime to approximately 5 parts 1/8" screened mason's sand or a combination of 1 part lime/1part portland cement to 5 parts sharp sand.

 Windows and Doors

 Window and door rough openings are built similar to conventional frame construction and placed in the wall according to plans.
 They can be secured in place with screws through the framing into to the blocks, or expanded metal lathe nailed to the outside of the frame and laid between block courses.
 Lintels, similar to headers in frame construction, are placed over openings to carry wall and roof loads.
 Lintels can be made of wood, stone, steel, or concrete.